 "The study will determine if the tunnel can's height can be changed, either by raising the ceiling or lowering its floor," Culliford said Monday.
 "This is part of a larger plan to improve our capacity and get more volume on our trains."

 Pan Am Southern and Norfolk South, which share ownership of the Patriot Corridor, are investing some $85.7 million in railroad improvements, including a $40 million intermodel hub which recently opened in Mechanicville, N.Y.
-Norfolk South is contributing the additional $1 million for the engineering and

 The study will also include the "Little Tunnel" near Western Gateway Heritage State Park, the pedestrian footbridge leading from lower West Main Street into the park, sites at Furnace and State streets and an additional 2.5 miles of rail in Pownal, Vt.